 I grew up in the shadows of the waning 1980’s Pittsburgh steel mill glory surrounded by the traditional music, dance, food, and love of Eastern European immigrant family, friends, and neighbors.
-As a child, I wrote vignettes about characters in far off places like and hid them in the ripped seams of my knock-off Cabbage Patch Kid.
+As a child, I wrote vignettes about characters in far off places and hid them in the ripped seams of my knock-off Cabbage Patch Kid.
 I also spent countless hours studying classical and Eastern European folk dancing and music.
 From 1994-1998, I performed and travelled with the Duquesne University Tamburitzans while completing undergraduate studies in nursing.
 I’ve travelled extensively throughout Central and Eastern Europe, working in health care research and visiting relatives.
-In 2014, my story Steel Town Dancing Queen appeared in Dammit, I Learned a Lot from That Son-of-a-Gun, a collection of short stories published by Brandt Street Press.
+In 2014, my story “Steel Town Dancing Queen” appeared in Dammit, I Learned a Lot from That Son-of-a-Gun, a collection of short stories published by Brandt Street Press.
+In 2017, my essay “Think Globally, Act Locally: A Letter to My Children” was published under my pen name, JM Režek, in the anthology Nasty Women & Bad Hombres: A Poetry Anthology by Lascaux Editions.
 I’ve also published several essays in the Pittsburgh Post-Gazette.
-Circle of the Silver Birch Trees is my yet-to-be-published debut novel.
+I am currently seeking representation for my first novel Circle of the Silver Birch Trees, and working on a second yet-to-be titled historical/women’s fiction novel.